danielsouza21/To-Do-List-ReactJS/README.md

-# Getting Started with Create React App
+# Getting Started with ReactJS App

 This project was bootstrapped with [Create React App] (https://create-react-app.dev/).